Companies can harness the power of existing data to make supply chain more sustainable. Image: REUTERS/Bruno Kelly

 When you link one pair of datasets, other connections suddenly become possible – such as linking investors indirectly to the risk of deforestation exposure via the companies they own and invest in, or the use of animal movement data.
 Trase researchers have also combined trade data with data on individual ship movements and greenhouse gas and air pollutant emissions to calculate emissions associated with shipping commodities to different consumer markets.

-Blockchain is a s striking example.
+Blockchain is a striking example.
 Despite the hype, blockchain suffers from the same shortcoming as all data systems: rubbish in, rubbish out.
 Blockchains don’t magically make the data accurate or the people entering the data trustworthy.
 How much energy has been wasted integrating blockchain into supply chains when it isn’t always clear whether it’s remotely operational or tells us more than what we can learn with existing data?

-There’s urgent need for decisive action to shift global commodity trade to more sustainable footing, curb the rise in deforestation and avoid another season of devastating fires in these fragile, invaluable tropical wildernesses.
+There’s an urgent need for decisive action to shift global commodity trade to more sustainable footing, curb the rise in deforestation and avoid another season of devastating fires in these fragile, invaluable tropical wildernesses.

 The right data can help make sure we’re taking effective action – but data gaps should rarely be an excuse for doing nothing.
 This is true both for researchers working on practical solutions to sustainability problems, as well as businesses and governments looking for actionable information to implement solutions.
 We cannot risk that investing in data becomes the end goal.